If you’re looking to take your container garden from drab to fab, try one of these 38 beautiful flower pot painting projects!

 Every year, I look forward to the spring planting season.
 Seeing flowers bloom again always seems to boost my mood.
 To prepare for the season, I always like to dress up my patio with decorative pots.

-Below, I’ve collected the best flower pot painting tutorials from my blogger friends so you can spruce up your planters!
+Below, I’ve collected the best flower pot painting tutorials from my blogger friends so you can find inspiration to spruce up your planters!

 Why paint one flower pot when you can paint several?
 Get my tutorial on how to paint terracotta pots for lots of tips to get you started.
 It’s a great way to beautify your container garden.

-Rae Dunn Inspired Flower Pot
+3. Rae Dunn Inspired Flower Pot Planters

 Add a touch of humor to your flower pots with this easy Cricut craft with a free SVG file.
 (I love getting a brand-name look for less!)
-Head over to Single Girl’s DIY for the full tutorial on these DIY Rae Dunn pots.
+Head over to Single Girl’s DIY for the full tutorial on these DIY Rae Dunn painted pots.

-Boho Modern Painted Terracotta Pots
+4. Boho Modern DIY Painted Terra Cotta Pots

 Give an old planter new life by turning it into a statement deco piece inspired by the Japanese art of sashiko.
-These boho modern planters from Shrimp Salad Circus are so trendy!
+These boho modern painted planters from Shrimp Salad Circus are so trendy!

 Sometimes achieving a “painted” look doesn’t require traditional paint at all.
 My 100 Year Old Home has two very unique techniques for creating these aged terracotta pots.
 (My mind is blown!)

-Concrete Painted Herb Pots
+7. Concrete Painted Pots with French Vintage Look

-These concrete painted pots are perfect for an indoor herb garden.
+These “concrete” painted pots are perfect for an indoor herb garden.
 Satori Design for Living shares her secrets for creating this French Country style look.

-Upcycled Faux Concrete Planter
+8. DIY Faux Concrete Planter

-If you’re starting with a ceramic piece instead of terracotta, you can still create your own faux concrete planter.
+If you’re starting with a ceramic piece instead of terracotta, you can still create your own DIY faux concrete planter.
 This tutorial from A Blue Nest uses only two shades of paint to completely transform a $5 thrift store item.

 For a sophisticated modern look, try making these copper-colored clay pots from The How-To Home.
 The trick is getting the perfect metallic paint.

-These mossy green aged terracotta pots would make the perfect container for a topiary in the springtime.
+These mossy green, aged terracotta pots would make the perfect container for a topiary in the springtime.
 2 Bees in a Pod has a step-by-step tutorial to guide you.

 It’s amazing the effects you can get by using painting with objects of different textures.
-Take, for instance, these DIY shabby chic pots by Salvaged Living.
+Take, for instance, these DIY shabby chic painted flower pots by Salvaged Living.
 She adds burlap fabric and wood stain for a unique color and texture combo.

-Dry Brush Painted Pots
+16. Dry Brush Painted Flower Pots

 For a more subtle effect, you can also opt to use very little paint with a technique called “dry brushing.”
-These dry brush painted pots from My Family Thyme have just enough color to create visual interest.
+These dry-brush painted pots from My Family Thyme have just enough color to create visual interest.